Klik hier voor Nederlandse tekst

-Any understeer can easily be changed to oversteer by applying more throttle.
+Any understeer can easily be cancelled out, or even changed to oversteer, by applying more throttle.

 The 2nd and 3rd generation RX-7 each has a complicated rear axle assembly that adjusts toe of each of the rear wheels by several degrees to increase stability, making these RX-7s feel like they are running on rails (if properly maintained).